The Collection

 The Collection, put together by Maria and João Cortez de Lobão over the past two decades, currently includes more than 100 works of art by some of the finest European artists from the 14th to the 19th centuries.
 The Cortez de Lobão believe these works are essential not only for academic study but also as sources of inspiration, and they are dedicated to making them accessible to a wide audience.
 Their extensive efforts to expand the Collection encourage research and reflect their commitment by presenting it in various contexts.

-Online Collaborative
+OPEN Collaborative

 Catalogue